ssciwr/BioStructureHub/docs/contact.md

 # Contact

-Send us an email at ssc@iwr.uni-heidelberg.de
+Do not hesitate to get in touch with us!
+You can send us an email at ssc@iwr.uni-heidelberg.de.

-We are located in the Mathematikon on the Neuenheimer Feld campus,  INF 205 - Room 4/335.
+We are located in the Mathematikon Bauteil A on the Neuenheimer Feld campus, INF 205 - Room 4/335.